Chhaava: Development

 In December 2022, it was reported that Laxman Utekar was working on a historical biopic in an untitled film in which Vicky Kaushal's casting was under progress.
-They discussed the project and Vicky has liked the material and would sign the project only after the full narration.
-As it was still in the writing proces, the shooting would commence after Kaushal finalise it.
+They discussed the project and Kaushal has liked the material and would sign the project only after the full narration.
+As it was still in the writing process, the shooting would commence after Kaushal finalise it.
 It was based on the Marathi novel Chhava by Shivaji Sawant.
 In January 2023, the project was confirmed which would mark Kaushal teams up with Utekar and producer Dinesh Vijan once again after their then-unreleased romantic comedy film co-starring Sara Ali Khan.
-The film was titled Chhava and Kaushal would play Chhatrapati Sambhaji Maharaj, the eldest son of the Maratha empire’s founder Chhatrapati Shivaji Maharaj.
-Rashmika Mandanna was cast to play role of Sambhaji Maharaj’s wife, as Yesubai Bhonsale.
+The film was titled Chhava and Kaushal would play Chhatrapati Sambhaji Maharaj, the eldest son of the Maratha empire's founder Chhatrapati Shivaji Maharaj.
+Rashmika Mandanna was cast to play role of Sambhaji Maharaj's wife, as Yesubai Bhonsale.
 Maddock Films known for modest budget films, Chhava will be their most expensive project.
-Laxman Utekar said that even before he began writing the script in 2021 he wanted to cast Vicky Kaushal and Rashmika Mandanna for the respective roles.
-After completing script in January 2023, pre-production for the film began in April, and principal photography starting in October.
+Laxman Utekar said that even before he began writing the script in 2021 he wanted to cast Kaushal and Mandanna for the respective roles.

 Pre-production

 Utekar and his team spent a year researching the 17th-century Maratha era, travelling to historical towns like Chhatrapati Sambhaji Nagar, Ratnagiri, Pune, Nashik, and Paithan.
-Sheetal Sharma served as costume designer, sourcing authentic Paithani sarees and restored 500-year-old borders for Rashmika Mandanna's character, Yesubai.
+Sheetal Sharma served as costume designer, sourcing authentic Paithani sarees and restored 500-year-old borders for Mandanna's character, Yesubai.
 To ensure authenticity, he visited Paithan and Narayanpeth to acquire Paithani and Narayanpeth sarees.
 Additional accessories were gathered from Kolhapur, Sawantwadi, and Ratnagiri.
 Sharma also mentioned that Vicky Kaushal's outfit in the first action sequence of the film weighed approximately 17–18 kg.
 Subrata Chakraborty and Amit Ray recreated jewellery and the sword Bhavani, drawing references from museums in London.
-Vicky Kaushal's portrayal of Sambhaji was based on historical busts and statues to ensure accuracy.
+Kaushal's portrayal of Sambhaji was based on historical busts and statues to ensure accuracy.
 A. R. Rahman was roped in to compose the score.

 The film was officially announced on 3 October 2023, when Maddock Films revealed its upcoming slate of theatrical releases, including the release date for Chhaava.